-The proprietary resin used in Gen 2 columns enables a greater proportion of protein to be removed from loaded samples, as shown in Figure 1:
+The resin used in Gen 2 columns enables a greater proportion of protein to be removed from loaded samples, as shown in Figure 1:

 The enhanced sample purity of Gen 2 columns can also be demonstrated by comparing the EV-to-protein ratio.
 The number of EVs was obtained via the Exoid, Izon’s tunable resistive pulse sensing (TRPS) nanoparticle measurement system which enables analysis on a particle-by-particle basis.
 Figure 2 shows separation capabilities in Legacy versus Gen 2 columns:

 The enhanced separation of Gen 2 columns provides more purified EV-containing samples, which is highly desirable for downstream analysis and functional studies.

 There is also another major benefit to the increased purity seen across purified collection volumes (PCVs).
 The improved separation provides a new level of control when deciding which PCVs to pool.
 As shown below, the composition of pooled volumes can be influenced by selecting different PCVs:

 Following column optimisation, an additional benefit became apparent: the Gen 2 qEVoriginal/70 nm column delivers a higher concentration of EVs, when compared to its Legacy counterpart (the Legacy qEVoriginal/70 nm).

 The first Gen 2 columns to be released are the qEVoriginal Gen 2, and the qEV1 – a column optimised for a 1 mL loading volume.
 Both are available now in the existing 35 nm and 70 nm series, which have optimum recovery ranges of 35-350 nm and 70-1000 nm, respectively.
 The qEV1 is a valuable addition for the many researchers working with lower sample volumes, particularly those with interests in EV-RNA and biomarker discovery and development.